Gugulethu-Nyoni/semantq_storage/README.md

 Test and complete

-Integrated with cli and MCSR Modules (service)
+Integrated with cli and MCSR Modules (service and controller)